python-discord/sir-lancebot/report.md

 Optional (point 6): How would you put your work in context with best software engineering practice?

-Optional (point 7): Is there something special you want to mention here?
+### Optional (point 7): Is there something special you want to mention here?
+We are proud of our implementation of the Mathdoku game.
+We created a nice interface with the board picture that has both thick lines per block and a nice gradient of colors.
+Furthermore, we only store the picture purly in memory to avoid creating unneccessary local files.
+The overall design is very good and modular which made it easy to parallellise the work and integrate it all togheter.
+Essentially we believe it is a very well developed and properly implemented feature that goes above the expectations of the issue.